All Products

 terraform apply

-During the code execution, enter yes as prompted and press the Enter key.
-Wait until the command is run.
-If the following information is returned, the code is successfully executed.
+When prompted, enter yes and press the Enter key.
+Wait for the command to complete.
+If the following information is returned, the code was executed successfully.

 You can apply this plan to save these new output values to the Terraform state, without changing any real infrastructure.